EFootball PES 2020

 eFootball PES 2020 (eFootball Pro Evolution Soccer 2020) is a football simulation video game developed by PES Productions and published by Konami for Microsoft Windows, PlayStation 4, Xbox One, Android, and IOS.
 The game is the 19th installment in the eFootball Pro Evolution Soccer series and was launched worldwide on 10 September 2019 and in Japan on 12 September 2019.

 This year's edition features a name change with the addition of 'eFootball' within the title, symbolising a push in the online gaming space with a focus on eFootball Pro tournaments.
 Lionel Messi returned as the cover star of the standard edition, which was the first since his last appearance on the cover of Pro Evolution Soccer 2011 (and the first after having been the cover athlete of rival series FIFA between FIFA 13 and 16), alongside PES ambassadors Serge Gnabry, Miralem Pjanić and Scott McTominay, each representing one of the game's partner clubs (FC Barcelona, Bayern Munich, Juventus and Manchester United respectively).
 Ronaldinho was featured on the cover of the legend edition.
 PES 2020 is the last game in the series to use Kojima Productions's Fox Engine.
 It is also the last installment in the franchise to use the PES name and branding as the following installment was just named eFootball and is free to play.

 The mobile version reached 300 million downloads by June 2020.

 Club partnerships

 FC Barcelona

 A renewed agreement between Konami and FC Barcelona was announced, demonstrating a continued relationship with the Catalan club.
 Together with this announcement, it was also confirmed that a special Barcelona edition will be released.

 Manchester United

 Manchester United and Konami announced an agreement which would see the club, its stadiums and players recreated within the game.
-The current squad have also been created using a full-body 3D scanning process, providing players of the game with ultra-realistic avatars.
-With an exciting atmosphere of the Old Trafford.
+The current squad have also been created using a full-body 3D scanning process, providing players of the game with realistic avatars.